What is domestic abuse?

 Domestic abuse can affect anyone

 Although most domestic abuse is carried out by men against women, men can also suffer abuse by women, and domestic violence is equally common in same-sex relationships.
+It happens amongst older people and people with disabilities.

 If you are worried about abuse against children or young people, contact children's safeguarding (opens in new window) immediately.